ayaohsu/RabbitMQ-Learning/README.md

 ### Publish/Subscribe
 exchange type:
 - Direct Exchange:
-  - A queue binds to the exchange with a routing key K
-  - When a new message with routing key R arrives at the direct exchange, the exchange routes it to the queue if K = R
+  - Round-robin dispatching
 - Fanout Exchange:
   - Broadcast all the messages it receives to all the queues it knows
+  - The value of `routing_key` is ignored for a `fanout` exchange to forward a message

+### Routing
-Binding: A binding is a relationship between an exchange and a queue.
+__Binding__: A binding is a relationship between an exchange and a queue.
 It can be simply read as: the queue is interested in messages from the exchange

-The value of `routing_key` is ignored for a `fanout` exchange to forward a message

-### Routing
+__routing_key__: a property of a binding, which is the relationship between queue and exchange

-Binding: relationship between an exchange and a queue.
-Can have an extra parameter of `routing_key` It is perfectly legal to bind multiple queues with the same binding key Direct Exchange: routes a message whose `binding key` matches the `routing key` of the message
+Direct Exchange: routes a message whose `binding key` matches the `routing key` of the binding

 ### Topics
 Topic Exchange: